 User onboarding tools decrease onboarding cost per customer

 Let me tell you this once: Developing your own onboarding process will increase your onboarding cost per customer vastly!

 - #1 – You probably have a small team and everyone has already too many things to do, every day.
 Instead of focusing on your product and improving it, why cut down development resources from your main business to build onboarding?

 I see that #1 was not enough for you.
 You want to build your own onboarding because no other tool can know your product better than you.
 Now you’ll see why I’m insisting.

-- #2 – When it comes to What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model…, a public roadmap, updates with product improvements and new features are mandatory.
-With every new thing in your What is UI?
-A User Interface (UI) is the medium through which a user connects with the hardware or the software.
-When a user interacts with a hardware or a…, you’ll have to re-create your onboarding flow.
+- #2 – When it comes to SaaS, a public roadmap, updates with product improvements and new features are mandatory.
+With every new thing in your UI, you’ll have to re-create your onboarding flow.

 Aren’t you already exhausted about developing onboarding insource?
 Let me hit you one more time.